billyxs/react-waiter/README.md

 // true when the request has rejected or resolved
 isCompleted: false,

+// true if the request completed previously and is being called again
+isRefreshing: false,

 // unix timestamp in milliseconds when the request is initialzed
 startTime: null,